 - A personal or incorporated business

 For the most part, your assets are any financial resources you have.
-These can be different types of investments — from cash to stocks to property — in varying degrees of liquidity.
+These can be different types of investments in varying degrees of liquidity.
 Generally anything you can sell for a significant amount of money is a financial asset.

 When you list out your assets, you might end up with something that looks like this:

 Your liquid net worth is all your assets that are already in cash or can be quickly converted to cash.
 This includes money in savings accounts and unregistered investment accounts.

 It doesn’t include illiquid assets, like your home, vehicle, or work pension.
 Even though all those things definitely factor into calculating your net worth, they’re not liquid.
 So don’t count them as part of your liquid net worth!